 - Are staff feature writers for Echoes of the Past magazine.
 Previously wrote for It’s About The Music magazines.

-- Consulted on two film documentaries about doo wop and acappella singing; “A Lesson In A Cappella” (2010) and “Streetlight Harmonies” (est. release date, late 2017).
+- Consulted on two film documentaries about doo wop and acappella singing; “A Lesson In A Cappella” (2010) and “Streetlight Harmonies” (World Premiere was at DOCNYC Film Festival, December, 2017).

 - Consulted on two documentaries on Asbury Park music; “Just Before The Dawn” (2017) featured in the 2017 Asbury Park Music & Film Festival.
 Second documentary in progress.

 - Taught a course on doo wop music for two consecutive years at Raritan Valley Community College’s Lifelong Learning Institute.

 - More than a dozen guest appearances on local radio programs on stations WCTC-AM, WFUV-FM, WRDV-FM, WMTR-FM, WOLD-FM.

 - Produce a free popular vocal harmony email newsletter subscribed to by more than 780 people.

 Charlie Horner, CEO